awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

       ```

 **Note**
 SSM Agent is updated whenever changes are made to Systems Manager and when new capabilities are added\.
-To ensure that your instances are always running the newest version of SSM Agent, we recommend that you create a State Manager association that automatically updates SSM Agent when a new version is available\.
-You can also use Run Command to quickly update one or more instances with the latest version\.
+To ensure that your instances are always running the newest version of SSM Agent, we recommend that you update the agent automatically whenever a new version is available using either of the following methods\.
+Use a State Manager association\.
+For information, see the State Manager topic [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md)\.
+Use a Maintenance Window\.
+For information, see the Maintenance Window topics [Automatically Update SSM Agent \(AWS CLI\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/mw-walkthrough-cli.html) and [Automatically Update SSM Agent \(Console\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/mw-walkthrough-console.html)\.
+You can also use Run Command to manually update one or more instances with the latest version\.
 For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md) \(State Manager\) and [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.

 ## Ubuntu Server<a name="agent-install-ubuntu"></a>